PolyGraph Discrepancy: a classifier-based metric for graph generation: pgs : Variational Estimates of the JS Distance

 To prevent overfitting, where a classifier might perfectly memorize the training data and thus overestimate the true divergence, we randomly partition both $P_\text{ref}$ and $Q_\text{gen}$ into disjoint \texttt{fit} and \texttt{test} sets of equal size.
 Our goal is to approximate the supremum in \eqref{eq:f-divergence-log-likelihood} by training a discriminator exclusively on the \texttt{fit} set, and computing the final divergence estimate on the held-out \texttt{test} set.

-\textbf{Discriminator Choice.} An appropriate discriminator for this task must satisfy three criteria: \begin{enumerate}[nosep,left=1pt] \item \textbf{Probabilistic:} It must output class probabilities to estimate the JS divergence via its log-likelihood objective. \item \textbf{Efficient:} It must be fast to train, enabling rapid evaluation across many descriptors. \item \textbf{Hyperparameter-Free:} It should be robust and require no manual tuning to ensure fair and reproducible comparisons. \end{enumerate} These requirements rule out the training of deep neural networks (which is computationally expensive and requires hyperparameter tuning) and non-probabilistic models such as decision trees and SVMs.
-As a result, we choose TabPFN~\citep{hollmann2025tabpfn} in this work.
+\textbf{Discriminator Choice.} An appropriate discriminator for this task must satisfy three criteria: \begin{enumerate}[nosep,left=1pt] \item \textbf{Probabilistic:} It must output class probabilities to estimate the JS divergence via its log-likelihood objective. \item \textbf{Efficient:} It must be fast to train, enabling rapid evaluation across many descriptors. \item \textbf{Hyperparameter-Free:} It should be robust and require no manual tuning to ensure fair and reproducible comparisons. \end{enumerate} These requirements rule out the training of deep neural networks with gradient descent, because it is computationally expensive and requires hyperparameter tuning.
+It also rules out non-probabilistic models such as decision trees and SVMs.
+As a result, we choose TabPFN v2.5~\citep{hollmann2025tabpfn} in this work.
 TabPFN is a transformer-based model that approximates Bayesian inference over a large space of simple models consisting of Bayesian neural networks and structural causal models.
-It is fast, requires no hyperparameter tuning, and has proven to be a powerful classifier for tabular data, making it an ideal choice for our framework.
-In \cref{appendix:tabpfn-vs-logistic-regression}, we investigate logistic regression as an alternative choice and show that TabPFN yields tighter bounds in practice, as it is more expressive.
+It is fast (see \cref{tab:metric_compute_time}), requires no hyperparameter tuning, and has proven to be a powerful classifier for tabular data, making it an ideal choice for our framework since our classifier operates on graph descriptors.
+In \cref{appendix:tabpfn-vs-logistic-regression}, we investigate logistic regression as an alternative choice and show that TabPFN yields tighter bounds in practice.
+In \cref{appendix:pgs_gklr} we show that kernel logistic regression also fits naturally into the PGD framework, allowing for the use of, \textit{e.g.}, graph kernels \citep{borgwardt2005shortest,shervashidze2011weisfeiler,grauman2007pyramid}.
+However, similar to logistic regression, we found that those kernel logistic regression-based PGD scores yielded looser bounds in practice, and elected to proceed with TabPFN.

 \textbf{Estimation Procedure.} With a discriminator selected, we first apply the descriptor $d: \mathcal{X} \to \R^n$ to the graphs in the \texttt{fit} set to create vectorial features.
 We then train the binary classifier on these features using TabPFN.
 We apply the descriptor to the \texttt{test} set and use the trained classifier to evaluate the data log-likelihood, providing an approximate lower bound of the JS divergence.
 Finally, we take the square root to estimate the JS \emph{distance}.